zeroluck/docs/sources/reference/interception-scripts/index.md

 # Application Session Management
 This script allows an admin to notify 3rd party systems about requests to end an OAuth session.
 This method is triggered by an oxAuth call to the `end_session` endpoint.
 It's possible to add multiple scripts with this type.
 The application should call all of them according to the level.

-This script type adds only one method to base scipt type:
+This script type adds only one method to base script type:

 `def endSession(self, httpRequest, authorizationGrant, configurationAttributes):`